Jervaulx Abbey

-Jervaulx Abbey in East Witton in North Yorkshire, 14 mi north-west of the city of Ripon, was one of the great Cistercian abbeys of Yorkshire, England, dedicated to St Mary in 1156.
-It is a Grade I listed building.
+Jervaulx Abbey was one of the great Cistercian abbeys of Yorkshire, England.
+Located in East Witton in North Yorkshire, 14 mi north-west of the city of Ripon, it was dedicated to St Mary in 1156.
+Jervaulx is a Grade I listed building.

 The place name Jervaulx is first attested in 1145, where it appears as Jorvalle.
 The name is French for 'the Ure valley' and is perhaps a translation of the English 'Ure-dale', also known as Yoredale.
 The valley is now called Wensleydale.